rejetto/hfs/dev-plugins.md

     ```
   When necessary your plugin will read its value using `api.getConfig('message')`.

-- `configDialog: FormDialog` object to override dialog options.
+- `configDialog: DialogOptions` object to override dialog options.
 Please refer to sources for details.
 - `onFrontendConfig: (config: object) => void | object` manipulate config values exposed to front-end

 ### FieldDescriptor